 In drawing attention to such matters I’ve been putting a hand on the tiller, reacting to what I perceive as the biases of my immediate predecessors.
 In this case I’ve been correcting what I regard as the excesses and inaccuracies of a position I’m in substantial agreement with.
 In the first period after the war, the endemic racism of pre-war Hong Kong tended to be ignored or downplayed by much of the work published in English.
-In the second period historians quite rightly exhibited and emphasised that race structured, or at least influenced, almost all aspects of life.
+In the second period historians quite rightly emphasised that race structured, or at least influenced, almost all aspects of life.
 Philip Snow and Gerald Horne are two historians whose work, published in the early years of the new millennium, played an important role in bringing about this understanding, and I discuss some aspects of Dr Eddie Gosano’s eye-witness account (1997) of Hong Kong racism below.
 I regard myself as in the ‘third stage’, building on and replying to those writers – not attempting to deny, disguise, or minimise racism in old Hong Kong but to describe it more precisely.

 Nevertheless, an ebook has come my way which makes me realise that I shouldn’t take the advances of the ‘second stage’ for granted.